 Our licensing revenues are concentrated with a limited number of licensees and retail partners.
-For instance, the five largest license agreements in our consumer brands licensing business comprised 32% of consolidated revenues in year ended December 31, 2020, and the largest contributed 15% of consolidated revenues during that period.
+For instance, the five largest license agreements in our consumer brands licensing business comprised of 28% and 40% of consolidated revenues during the three months ended March 31, 2021 and 2020, and the largest licensee contributed 13% and 17%, respectively.
+During the year ended December 31, 2020 and 2019, the five largest license agreements comprised of 32% and 52% of consolidated revenues, and the largest licensee contributed 15% and 39% of consolidated revenues, respectively.
 Because we are dependent on these licensees for a significant portion of our licensing revenue, if any of these licensees were to have financial difficulties affecting their ability to make payments, cease operations, or if any of these licensees decides not to renew or extend any existing agreements, or to significantly reduce its sales of licensed products under any agreement, our revenue and cash flows could be reduced substantially, which could have a material adverse effect on our financial condition, results of operations or business.